junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "My Lord," she glances at him through her long upper eyelashes, blinking sheepishly.
 "If there is anything I can do for you, just ask --"

-"You got any beauty spells locked up in that witchy brain of yours?"
-Lucifer touches the skin on Vince's face, turning to the lightened-up make-up mirror.
+"Now that you mentioned --" Lucifer touches the skin on Vince's face a little self-consciously, turning to the lit-up makeup mirror.
 Dead skin falls from where his fingers touch, leaving ashy traces.
 The vessel is degrading fast.

-"I got a big show tonight."
+"I can use a fine makeup artist."
+He looks at Rowena through the mirror's reflection.
+"Or you know, if you have any beauty spells locked up in that witchy brain of yours, that will do.
+I got a big show tonight, after all."

-"Of course, do you want to cover that up or something more permanent?
+"Of course, My Lord.
+Do you want to cover that up or something more permanent?
 Making this vessel stronger, perhaps?
 Strong enough to hold you?"
 Rowena wanders behind him, eyeing the Devil and his reflection in the glass.
 She reaches for her handbag left on the green room couch.

 "It does look good on me, don't you say?"
 Lucifer regards himself, lifting the chin to check the body he's in up and down.
 "Show me what you got, will you?"

-Rowena has her back toward Lucifer now, glancing at her phone rapidly, typing quietly while stammering, "I-I-I'd help, I would, but I don't have the Book of the Damned with me.
+Rowena has her back toward Lucifer now, glancing at her phone rapidly, typing quietly while stammering, "I-I-I'd like to help, of course, I would, but I don't have the Book of the Damned with me.
 I lost it."

 Lucifer tuts loudly, turning to her.
 "You know damned well where you put it.
 Did you see what I did there?
-'Damned.'
-Besides, you don't need the book.
+'Damned.'"
+He grins at his own joke proudly.
+"Besides, you don't need the book.
 Clever girl like you must have it all up here by now."
 He points at his head, then Rowena's.

 Rowena sneaks the phone back into the handbag, taking a step back from Lucifer.
 "And if I refuse?"

-Lucifer smiles wide and sweet, "Then I snap your neck again.
+Lucifer smiles wide and sweet, "Then I snap your neck, again.
 Only this time, I'll rip your head clean off afterwards and burn your bones to ashes.
+How does that sound?
 We clear?"

 Rowena curls her lips unhappily.
 "Yes, my Lord," she says obligingly, rummaging her handbag again to pull out a handful of herbs.
 "Shall we begin?"